MultiCraft/repixture/mods/rp_partialblocks/API.md

     * Special: `"w"` automatically creates world-aligned textures from the first base node tile

+Additional notes:

+The groups `slab=1` and `stair=1` will always be added to the new slab and stair nodes, respectively.

+By default, the `level` group rating of the new nodes will be set to a value 1 lower than the base node's level (but never lower than -32767), in order to make the new nodes easier to dig.
+If `level` was explicitly specified in the `groups` parameter (i.e. is not `nil`), that group rating will be used instead.
+This also applies for `level=0`.

 If `is_fuel` is true, the burning time of the partial blocks is based on the burning time of the base node.
 It’s 75% of the base node burn time for the stair and 50% of the base node burn time for the slab.
 If the base node is not a fuel, the burn time will be 7 seconds for both stair and slab.